ixiagames/hxdefold-journey/create-a-gui-button/README.md

             } if (action.released) {
                 pointer_pressed = false;
                 if (pointer_over)
-                     // The pointer is inside the button but not pressed, means it's only hovering over out button.
+                     // The pointer is inside the button but not pressed, means it's only hovering over our button.
                     Gui.play_flipbook(bg_node, "hover");
             }